 Celebrate Shabbat with Rabbi Renee Bauer!

 Please join your neighbors, volunteers and Jewish Social Services staff for candle lighting, challah, wine, songs and discussion to usher in Shabbat, along with the opportunity to recite Kaddish.
 We look forward to spending this special time together with you!
+The JSS Shabbat program is made possible through the generosity of Kathy and Tim Mazur.

 Every first Friday at Capitol Lakes Retirement Community